diemnguyen944/test_repo/docs/mPass_server_prd_v1.md

 ### Story 4.2: Basic Partner Data Usage in Responses

 As a **user**,
-I want **Askii.ai to use data from connected partner services in my responses**, so that **I get enhanced answers that include information from my connected third-party services**.
+I want **Askii.ai to use data from connected MCP-enabled mPass-integrated services in my responses**, so that **I get enhanced answers that include information from my connected third-party services**.

 #### Acceptance Criteria